-There's rumors circling the internet that China is going to shut down VPN use as of April 1, 2018.
-April fools?
-Maybe not.
+There's rumors circling the internet that China is going to shut down VPN use.
+Are you ready?

 If you're traveling to China you've likely heard that you're going to need a VPN as a way to access sites that the Chinese government has blocked for their citizens (they're the big ones you use every single day like Google, Netflix, Facebook, Instagram, etc).